 Where the Proposer requests that the Modification Proposal should proceed direct to Consultation then the Proposer shall ensure that the Modification Proposal contains all the information required by a Workgroup Report in accordance with paragraph 8.3, except where such information is not relevant to the Modification Proposal.

-A User Pays Modification Proposal shall, in addition to the requirements in paragraph 6.2.1:

-state the reasons why it should be a User Pays Modification Proposal;

-contain an indicative User Pays Charge;

-where it proposes that Users pay a proportion of the Implementation Costs, contain:

-an apportionment of the Implementation Costs between Users and Transporters; and

-an apportionment of the Implementation Costs between Users;

-in each case, together with the reasons for such apportionment; and

-the period in which the Implementation Costs are to be recovered.

 Where in the opinion of the Proposer, the impact (if any) of the Modification proposed in a Modification Proposal on Greenhouse Gas Emissions is likely to be material, the Proposer shall assess the quantifiable impact of such Modification (if any) on Greenhouse Gas Emissions (in accordance with Carbon Costs Guidance) for the purposes of information to be submitted in respect of the Modification Proposal as required by the Code of Practice.

 Proposer's representative